 Other PDF/A Compliant Products.
 Many commercial products use plug-ins that are capable of creating PDF/A documents.
-The State Archives or the Municipal Records Committee does not endorse one over another.
+The State Archives or the County Records Committee does not endorse one over another.

 Attachments and Hyperlinks in PDF/A Documents.
 It is best to refrain from using attachments and hyperlinks in the documents.
-Avoid attaching non-PDF/A documents since the former may become unreadable.
+Avoid attaching non-PDF/A documents to PDF/A documents since the former may become unreadable.